vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

 === "Android"

-    You can get the result by using the result launcher that's passed as the final parameter:
+    You can get the result by registering the callback
     ```kotlin
-    private val documentReaderResultLauncher = registerForActivityResult(
-        DocumentReaderResultLauncher()
-    )
-    { result: DocumentReaderActivityResult ->
-        if (result.success) {
-            val data = result.documentReaderReport
-            onSuccess(data)
-        } else {
-            handleError(result.documentReaderError)
-        }
-    }
-    ```

-    You will receive a model of the type DocumentReaderActivityResult that will contain the success data (in this case a DocumentReaderReport) or the error data.

-    ```kotlin
-    data class DocumentReaderActivityResult(
-        val documentReaderReport: DocumentReaderReport?,
-        val documentReaderError: DocumentReaderError?
-    ) {
+    interface OnReadDocumentCompletion {
-        val success get() = documentReaderReport != null
+        fun onReadDocumentSuccess(documentReaderReport: DocumentReaderReport)
+        fun onReadDocumentError(documentReaderError: DocumentReaderError)
     }
     ```